208V vs. 240V: A Guide to Single-Phase and Three-Phase Power

 - Why is 277v so common in commercial lighting alongside 480v systems?

 - The 277v lighting voltage is common because it’s derived directly from a 277/480v three-phase Wye system.
-Using the higher 277V for lighting (compared to 120V) allows for more fixtures on a single circuit due to lower amperage (P=V*I).
-This reduces the number of circuits needed, saving on wire and conduit costs, making it highly efficient for large-scale commercial and industrial lighting installations.
+Using 277V for lighting reduces current for the same power (P = V × I), allowing more fixtures per circuit and saving on conductor and distribution costs — a common efficiency measure for large-scale commercial lighting.